 Some brokers will provide advice when arranging your insurance, while others may not.
-Brokers that do provide you with advice and a recommendation will have assessed whether the policy they are recommending is suitable for your business needs.
+Brokers that do provide you with advice and a recommendation will assess whether the policy they are recommending is suitable for your business needs.

-2. Check the range of quotes your broker has given you
+Check the range of quotes your broker has given you

-In some cases, brokers arrange policies with a single insurer without considering alternative insurers and getting other quotes.
+In some cases, brokers may only arrange policies with a single insurer without considering alternative insurers and getting other quotes.
 This could be because they have negotiated better coverage or other policy improvements with a single insurer.

-3. If you need to spread the cost of paying for your insurance, check the finance your broker has arranged

-Make sure you know how much more it costs to spread the payments.
+If you need to spread the cost of paying for your insurance, make sure you know how much more it will be.

-Ask your broker whether they have considered other financing options which might be cheaper (eg from the insurer providing your cover) so you can compare these to the first option they provide.
+Ask your broker whether they have thought about other financing options that might be cheaper (eg from the insurer providing your cover).
+You can then compare these to the first option they provide.

-4. Find out how much commission you are paying
+Find out how much commission you are paying

-Our rules give you (as a commercial customer) the right to receive information on the commission your broker makes, if you request it.
-This includes all income earned from arranging your insurance, including from premium finance and add-on policies.
-Most of the brokers we considered in a recent review earned average commissions of above 20%.
+Our rules give you (as a commercial customer) the right to receive information on the commission your broker makes, if you ask for it.
+This will help you to better understand the cost of the service they provide.